 • traces_service_graph_request_server_seconds

-Grafana displays this as an interactive service map showing traffic flow and error rates between services.
+Grafana renders that as an interactive map of traffic flow and error rates between services, derived from real requests instead of an architecture diagram nobody updated.

 Sampling Strategies